vdelariva/TrainScheduler/README.md

 **Description:**

 The purpose of this assignment was to create a train schedule.
-The minimim capbilities include:
+The minimim capabilities include:
   * When adding trains, administrators are be able to submit the following:
     * Train Name
     * Destination